Chord builder · Chord page

 The A chord

 Three fingers on adjacent strings, second fret.
 Easier to play than to make sound interesting.
-The A (A - C# - E) is a major triad, which is why it sounds the most basic of musical building blocks.
-Writers pick it for a confident landing point, and you can find it across pop, folk, country and rock.
-On guitar the chord sits naturally where most players already park their hand; on piano it stacks straight up under the right hand.
+The A (A - C# - E) is a major triad, which is why it sounds the open arrival point of a phrase.
+Writers pick it for a singalong opening, and you can find it across pop, folk, country and rock.
+On guitar the chord sits in barre-chord territory for most useful keys; on piano it stacks straight up under the right hand.
 The page below covers the voicings worth memorising, the theory, the progressions where the A earns its keep, and the records that lean on it.

 Hear the A in the chord builder →